sDazz/separation-degrees-hollywood/README.md

 Code that checks how many degrees of separation a given Hollywood actor is from another.

-A breath first search algorithm.
+A breadth first search algorithm.

 ** Example **